A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: AIPW and Extensions

 To approximate the sampling distribution of the CME estimates \(\hat{\theta}(x)\), we implement a nonparametric bootstrap procedure that replicates the main estimation pipeline.
 In each bootstrap iteration, we resample the data with replacement and re-run the Lasso variable-selection step—using the same fixed penalty parameter as in the original estimation—to identify the active covariates.
 We then refit the outcome and propensity-score models using OLS and logistic regression on the selected covariates.
 The CME is subsequently estimated via kernel regression, using the span parameter fixed at its original cross-validated value.
 The B-spline expansion (including knot placement and polynomial degree) is also held fixed across bootstrap iterations.

 Pointwise confidence intervals for \(\theta(x)\) at each evaluation point \(x\) can be constructed using either a percentile-based method or a normal approximation based on the empirical bootstrap variance.
-Similarly, uniform confidence intervals that ensure simultaneous coverage across the entire range of \(X\) can be constructed following the approaches outlined in previous chapters.
+Similarly, uniform confidence intervals that ensure simultaneous coverage across the entire range of \(X\) can be constructed following the approaches outlined in previous sections.

-In Figure~\ref{fig:AIPW_inference}, we display the estimated CME curves along with pointwise and uniform confidence intervals on the simulated data from Example~\ref{ex:sim.complex}, using the kernel estimator introduced in Chapter~2, the outcome-modeling approach (post-Lasso), the IPW-Lasso estimator, and the AIPW-Lasso estimator.
+In Figure~\ref{fig:AIPW_inference}, we display the estimated CME curves along with pointwise and uniform confidence intervals on the simulated data described in Section~B of the Online Appendix (``Many Covariates and Complex Nonlinear Relationships''), using the kernel estimator introduced in Section~2, the outcome-modeling approach (post-Lasso), the IPW-Lasso estimator, and the AIPW-Lasso estimator.
 The outcome-modeling approach yields an estimated CME that deviates slightly from the true CME when \(X\) is relatively small.
 The IPW-Lasso estimator produces noisier estimates and wider confidence intervals.
 The AIPW-Lasso estimator provides an estimated CME that more closely aligns with the truth than the other post-Lasso estimators.
 Interestingly, the kernel estimator performs fairly well, too.

 \FloatBarrier

 Finally, we apply four methods, including the kernel estimator, outcome-Lasso, IPW-Lasso, and AIPW-Lasso, to the data from \textbf{Example~\ref{ex:Noble2024}}.
 The last three methods all employ basis expansion and post-selection-Lasso regression.
 The code snippet below demonstrates how to implement all three procedures using the \texttt{interflex} package: